Attack submarine

 An attack submarine or hunter-killer submarine is a submarine specifically designed for the purpose of attacking and sinking other submarines, surface combatants, and merchant vessels.
 In the Soviet and Russian navies they were and are called "multi-purpose submarines".
-They are also used to protect friendly surface combatants and missile submarines.
-Some attack subs are also armed with cruise missiles, increasing the scope of their potential missions to include land targets.
+They are also used to protect friendly surface combatants and ballistic missile submarines.
+Some modern attack submarine classes are also armed with cruise missiles, increasing the scope of their potential missions to include land targets.

 Attack submarines may be either nuclear-powered or diesel–electric ("conventionally") powered.
-In the U.S. Navy naming system, and in the equivalent NATO system (STANAG 1166), nuclear-powered attack submarines are known as SSNs and their anti-submarine (ASW) diesel–electric predecessors are SSKs.
+In the U.S. Navy hull classification system, and in the equivalent NATO system (STANAG 1166), nuclear-powered attack submarines are known as SSNs and their anti-submarine (ASW) diesel–electric predecessors are SSKs.
 In the U.S. Navy, SSNs are unofficially called "fast attacks".
+SSN and SSK are modifications of the original 1921 U.S. Navy SS submarine hull classification symbol.

 History

 Origins

 During World War II, submarines that fulfilled the offensive surface attack role were termed fleet submarines in the U.S. Navy and "ocean-going", "long-patrol", "type 1" or "1st class" by continental European navies.

 In the action of 9 February 1945, sank while both were at periscope depth.
 This was the first and so far only intentional sinking of a submerged submarine by another submerged submarine.
 U-864 was snorkeling, thus producing much noise for Venturers hydrophones (an early form of passive sonar) to detect, and Venturer was fortunate in having over 45 minutes to plot the U-boat's zig-zag course by observing the snorkel mast.
 Venturers commander, James S. "Jimmy" Launders, was astute in assuming the U-boat would execute an "emergency deep" maneuver once it heard the torpedoes in the water, thus the "spread" of four torpedoes immediately available was aimed on that assumption.
 One hit, sinking the U-boat.